portugueslab/flammkuchen/io.rst

     bar                      Dataset {5, 4, 3}
     foo                      Dataset {10}

-We also offer our own version of ``h5ls`` that works really well with deepdish saved HDF5 files::
+We also offer our own version of ``h5ls`` that works really well with flammkuchen saved HDF5 files::

     $ ddls test.h5